boydx/boydx.github.io/cv/README.md

 ### University of Kentucky
 M.A., Geography.
 1999
-<br>Thesis: *The Daily Aesthetic [[http://www.uky.edu/Projects/TDA](http://www.uky.edu/Projects/TDA)]: A Multimedia Exploration of Leisure and Recreation in Lexington's Segregated Park System*
+<br>Thesis: *The Daily Aesthetic [[http://www.uky.edu/Projects/TDA](http://www.uky.edu/Projects/TDA)]: A Multimedia Exploration of Leisure and Recreation in Lexington’s Segregated Park System*

 ### Indiana University
 B.A., Major in Geography, Minor in Studio Fine Arts and Mathematics.
 1994